 - Panama [PDF 27 KB]

-While still modest, two-way merchandise trade with Central America has increased steadily over recent years to around $247 million in 2011-12.
-Australia's main exports to Central America are dairy products, in particular milk, cream, whey and yogurt.
-Other major exports are pharmaceutical products (excluding medicaments) and aluminium.
-Our major imports include electronic integrated circuits, coffee, and medical instruments.
+While still modest, two-way merchandise trade with Central America has increased steadily over recent years to around $302 million in 2013.
+Australia's main exports to Central America are orthopaedic appliances and dairy products, in particular milk, cream, whey and yogurt.
+Our major imports include electronic integrated circuits, coffee and substitutes, and medical instruments.

 Costa Rica is Australia's major trading partner in Central America.
-In 2011-12, two-way merchandise trade between Australia and Costa Rica was $154 million (exports $11 million, imports $144 million), an increase of $70 million when compared with 2006-07.
-Australia's principal exports to Costa Rica included, electrical circuits equipment, medicaments (including veterinary), and milk and cream.
+In 2013, two-way merchandise trade between Australia and Costa Rica was $138 million (exports $3 million, imports $135 million).
+Australia's principal export to Costa Rica was electrical circuits equipment.
 Principal imports from Costa Rica included electronic integrated circuits and medical instruments (including veterinary).

 Despite the modest nature of two-way trade, Australian companies are taking advantage of niche opportunities to provide professional services throughout the region.
 The Australian Government, through our post in Mexico City and our Austrade representation there, helps raise the profile of Australian companies and ensures that Australian businesses and exporters are well positioned to make the most of emerging opportunities.
-The appointment of new Honorary Consuls in several Central American countries will help the Australian Embassy in Mexico to identify commercial opportunities in the region.
+Australia’s network of Honorary Consuls in several Central American countries also assists the Australian Embassy in Mexico to identify commercial opportunities in the region.

 There is scope to promote the Australian education system as an attractive option for Central American tertiary students and students wanting to study English.
-Costa Rica and Panama face a shortage of skilled labour, with potential opportunities for provision of vocational training.
-Austrade works closely with AusAID and DFAT to deliver the Australian Development Scholarship (ADS) Program in Latin America.
-Eligible countries in Central America include Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama.
+Costa Rica and Panama face a shortage of skilled labour, with potential opportunities for the provision of vocational training.

 Mining and resources